pedronahum/SwiftIR/README.md

 ---

-**SwiftIR: Modern ML compilation in Swift - Type-safe, portable, and production-ready.**
+**SwiftIR: Flexible ML compiler infrastructure in Swift - Multiple paradigms, one powerful foundation.**

 *Built with Swift 6.0 | Powered by MLIR, StableHLO, and XLA*